Eschatologue/CM_wiki/docs/glossary.md

 ---

-### Action

-On your turn, you can take one action.
-Choose which action to take from those below or from the special actions provided by your features.
-These actions are defined elsewhere in this glossary:

-- Attack
-- Dodge
-- Dash
-- Help
-- Disengage
-- Hide
-- Influence
-- Magic
-- Ready
-- Search
-- Study
-- Utilize

----

 ### Advantage

 If you have Advantage on a D20 Test, roll two d20s, and use the higher roll.
 A roll can't be affected by more than one Advantage, and Advantage and Disadvantage on the same roll cancel each other.